 }

-Once structure was right, the next class of problems came from a different place: small assumptions that looked harmless in isolation and turned out to be very much not harmless when multiplied by millions of rows.
+Once the structure was right, the next class of problems came from a different place: small assumptions that looked harmless in isolation and turned out to be very much not harmless when multiplied by millions of rows.

 I think of these as per row taxes.
 A tax isn’t something expensive once.
 It’s something small enough to ignore once and large enough to hurt when it runs on every value of every column of every row in your dataset.